To provide accessible babywearing education and support in our community.

 - There are no experience prerequisites for learning any carry or carrier.
 Everyone starts somewhere.
 We will meet you where you are: if that is with zero experience and eager to learn newborn back wrapping, we are very pleased to help you.

 We pride ourselves on being an independent source of information about traditional and contemporary infant carriers.
 We are unaffiliated with a national (or international) organization, not simply because we are older than most of them, but because we want to focus our attention on the needs of our individual members and our local community.

 On May 10th, 2006, Jun-Nicole Matsushita and Jennifer Hamner organized a Yahoo group called Iowa City Babywearers.
 That fall, through the TBW forums, they connected with Aradia Wyndham, inviting her to join their first official in-person meeting, on the first Saturday of January 2007 at a little coffee shop called Fair Grounds in Iowa City.

 In 2008 Jun-Nicole left to focus on Bamboo Birth and in 2012, Jennifer Hamner relocated.
-Due to medical disability, Aradia had to limit her role in the group and in 2016 Kelsey Sandeno stepped up as the head of the ICBW appointing Kelsey Sandeno as her successor due to her unfailing commitment to teaching babywearing.
+Due to medical disability, Aradia had to limit her role in the group and in 2016 Kelsey Sandeno stepped up as the head of the Iowa City Babywearers.

 Kelsey Sandeno, mother of three, is the current head of the Iowa City Babywearers.
 She started babywearing in 2009 with the birth of her eldest son and has been teaching babywearing in the Iowa City area since 2010.
 Sandeno has taught online with BabyCenter, through the ICBW’s YouTube channel as the creator of the Wrap Challenge and Wrappers’ Corner video series, and posts detailed carrier sewing tutorials on the IBCW blog.
 She specializes in contemporary babywearing culture and textile production.